RobertoMalatesta/HeadSocket/README.md

 If you are not interested in polling the data through `peek` and `pop`, you can implement your own asynchronous receiving handler:

 - `bool` **`async_received_data(const data_block &db, uint8_t *ptr, size_t length)`**: This will be called by the reading thread whenever there is a new complete block of data ready.
 Returning `true` signals that you've processed all the data and the data block can be removed.
-By returning `false`, the data block is kept in the reading queue and can be poped later through `pop` call.
+By returning `false`, the data block is kept in the reading queue and can be popped later through `pop` call.
 If you decide to keep the data in the reading queue, make sure you actually pop the data later via `pop`, otherwise it will be kept in memory forever.
 See  [**example 1**](#example1).

 When constructed, `async_tcp_client` spawns two threads for sending and receiving data.
-You can alter this behaviour by overriding `init_threads`.
+You can alter this behavior by overriding `init_threads`.
 Actual sending and receiving is then handled by `async_write_handler` and `async_read_handler` methods.

 ----------